Thailand House Problems…

 We rent a decent 2-story house here in Surat Thani, Thailand.
 It’s got stained wooden floors in the living room and the entire upstairs – in all bedrooms.
-In the dining room and TV room we have large 2’x2′ light colored marble tiles.
+In the dining room and TV room, we have a large 2’x2′ light-colored marble tiles.
 We have a full kitchen with stone counter and nice wooden cabinetry.
 We have a great burner and a lot of space.
-In the back of the house we have a restroom and a large sink area for cooking outside I guess.
+In the back of the house, we have a restroom and a large sink area for cooking outside I guess.

 Upstairs are 3 bedrooms – all have separate new air conditioning units.

 Our master bedroom has a very large cabinet for clothes and we have a sun window type thing with a place to sit on at the window.
 We have two showers in the master bath.
 One is outside – open-air – but covered pretty well.
 We have granite counters in the bathrooms (all 3).
 We have 4 showers.
 4 Toilets.
 5 sinks.
 We have bars on every window and behind every door.
 We have a driveway large enough for 4 cars or so.
 We have a small yard.
 We border a rubber tree plantation.

 We’re paying just 7000 baht per month plus 140 for water and another 450 for electric.

 We have a wooden staircase, new couches and bed, and tables from INDEX.
 The small couch had a price tag still on it – 15,000 baht.
 The other one must have been 20,000+.

 We are very careful not to damage anything here.
 Sure the house is worth only 3.5 million baht – which is under 100,000 USD and less than 1/2 of what my townhouse sold for before I left the USA – but still.
 Here it’s a lot of money.